devonzara/breadcrumbs/README.md

 > **Note:** This project is currently unstable and under heavy development.

 Breadcrumbs is a [Laravel 5](http://laravel.com) package to simplify the generation of breadcrumbs using annotations.
-Additionally, breadcrumbs may be built using class methods within' your code if preferred.

 ## Installation